 “At the expiration of the term for which these persons are employed,” Kock wrote the President, “the Government of Hayti, by special law, will give each family sixteen acres of good land, and to each single man eight acres, so that, with this grant, and the money earned during the four years of service, the intelligent negro may enter upon a life of freedom and independence, conscious that he has earned the means of his livelihood, and at the same time disciplined himself to the duties, the pleasures, and the wants of free labor.”

-Though obviously a gifted deal-maker, Kock had clearly oversold the deal.
+Though a gifted deal-maker, Kock had oversold the deal.
 First, he had promised a kind of ideal New England village that would have to be built in short order.
 Second, he took responsibility for the health of the people entrusted to his care when the sea journey would be potentially hazardous and conditions on the uncultivated, mosquito-infested island were less than ideal.

 The government’s part of the deal was to pay for transportation to the island and subsistence for the emigrants for a short period once they arrived.
-Kock also asked Lincoln to furnish agricultural implements and machinery, “and everything else that may be necessary for the successful commencement of the enterprise.”
+Kock also asked Lincoln to furnish agricultural implements and machinery “and everything else that may be necessary for the successful commencement of the enterprise.”

 Kock, who expected to make a killing selling cotton at war-time prices, offered to refund all the government’s money within two years.
 He even gave the government a deed of trust on all his personal property on the island, plus an unspecified share of the semi-annual crops.
-He asked that a government agent accompany him to supervise the rights of colonists and to help him secure the punctual payment of government funds.
+He asked that a government agent accompany him to supervise the colonists’ rights and help him secure the punctual payment of government funds.

 “This proposal seemed to satisfy the President.
 He told me that he would send for the contract the following day, examine it again, and do me justice,” Kock wrote.
-The next day, unable to obtain an interview with Seward, but satisfied that he had the President’s support, even if he didn’t have a signed contract, Kock left for New York.
+The next day, unable to obtain an interview with Seward but satisfied that he had the President’s support, even if he didn’t have a signed contract, Kock left for New York.
 That was his first big mistake.